 Regional projects submit a form confirming their intent to apply.
 Regional projects must meet with Golden LEAF staff prior to this deadline to request regional designation and are encouraged to do so as early as possible.

-Golden LEAF emails organizations endorsed by county managers and regional projects guidance on accessing the Golden LEAF application portal and links to access Open Office Hours which organizations may attend to receive additional guidance and ask questions about the application process.
+Golden LEAF emails organizations endorsed by county managers and regional projects guidance on accessing the Golden LEAF application portal by September 8.

 Applications due to Golden LEAF via online application portal.